ttippin84/VBResponsiveTextFieldViewController/README.md

 Usage
 -----

-Subclass the VBResponsiveTextViewController for a view controller that will move it's top level view around so that the active UITextField being edited by the user is never hidden underneath the keyboard input.
+Subclass the VBResponsiveTextViewController for a view controller that will move it's top level view around so that the UITextField being edited by the user is never hidden underneath the keyboard.
 Simple as that.

 N.B.
 ----